Positional $\omega$-regular languages: Warm-up: Illustrating ideas on restricted classes of languages

-\begin{lemma} Let $\A$ be a "coB\"uchi automaton" "recognising" a "prefix-independent" language ~$W$.
-Then, its "$1$-saturation@@coB" $\A'$ also recognises~$W$.
-Moreover, if $\A$ is "history-deterministic" and "deterministic over" $2$-transitions, then so is $\A'$. \end{lemma}
+\begin{claim} The "coB\"uchi automaton" obtained by adding all possible transitions of the form $q \re {a:1} q'$ to $\A$ recognises~$W$.
+Moreover, it is "history-deterministic" and "deterministic over" $2$-transitions. \end{claim}

-\begin{proof} We first show $\Lang{\A'}\subseteq W$.
-An "accepting@@run" "run over" a word $w$ in $\A'$ eventually only reads transitions with "priority" $2$, so it eventually coincides with a run in $\A$.
+\begin{subproof} Let $\A'$ be the automaton obtained adding all $1$-transitions.
+To show that $\Lang{\A'}\subseteq W$, we remark that an "accepting@@run" "run over" a word $w$ in $\A'$ eventually only reads transitions with "priority" $2$, so it eventually coincides with a run in $\A$.
 We conclude by "prefix-independence".
-The fact that $W \subseteq \Lang{\A'}$ and "history-determinism" are clear: one can use the same "resolver" in $\A'$ as in $\A$. \end{proof}
+For the other inclusion, and the fact that $\A'$ is "history-deterministic", it suffices to use the same "resolver" as in $\A$.
+It is straightforward that $\A'$ is "deterministic over" $2$-transitions. \end{subproof}

-\begin{proof}[Proof of Lemma~\ref{lemma-p4-warm:safe-centralisation}] Let $\A$ be a "normalised", "$1$-saturated", "history-deterministic", "deterministic over" $2$-transitions automaton "recognising" $W$, obtained by Lemma~\ref{lemma-p4-warm:one-saturation}. \AP We say that a "safe component@@coB" $S$ is ""redundant@@coB"" if there is $q \in S$ and $q' \notin S$ such that $q \leqCoB q'$. \begin{customclaim}{\ref*{lemma-p4-warm:safe-centralisation}.1} Let $S$ be "redundant@@coB" and consider the automaton $\A'$ obtained from $\A$ by deleting $S$.
-Then $\A'$ is "history-deterministic" and "recognises" $W$. \end{customclaim}
+In the following, we assume that $\A$ is "$1$-saturated". \AP We say that a "safe component@@coB" $S$ is ""redundant@@coB"" if there is $q \in S$ and $q' \notin S$ such that $q \leqCoB q'$.

+\begin{claim} Let $S$ be "redundant@@coB" and consider the automaton $\A'$ obtained from $\A$ by deleting $S$.
+Then $\A'$ is "history-deterministic" and "recognises" $W$. \end{claim}